cryptimeleon/cryptimeleon.github.io/contributors/composite-builds.md

 This means that if the branches don't match, the build script will complain and fail.
 You can adjust this behaviour using the **useCurrentBranch** parameter as explained below.

-Keep in mind that this does not include any version checking!
+Keep in mind that this does not include any version checking, i.e. the composite build will happily include the version of the dependency that is currently checked out, whether it matches the dependency version or not.
 This means that you have to ensure that the version of the dependency being included by the composite build is the correct one.

 ## Customization
 You can customize behaviour of the build script using certain properties.

 These can either be set in the `gradle.properties` file in the top level folder of the project (on the same level as `build.gradle`), or be given as a parameter using the `-P` option for Gradle.
+For examples of how this works see [the examples section](#examples).

 - **useCurrentBranch**: If defined (any value) the branch selection checking will be skipped.
     That means the composite build will be enabled no matter the dependency branches that are currently checked out.